kskalvar/gcp-compute-ssh-self-signed-certificate/README.md

 * When ssh'ing to the GCP Compute VM Instance you may receive warnings.
 Remove the existing .ssh directory in your home directory should elimiate these warnings.

+* Invalid ssh key entry - unrecognized format: ssh-rsa.
+When viewing the cloud-shell VM logs you will notice an error for an "Invalid ssh key entry".
+This error will not keep you from logging into the VM.
+See GCP Console/Compute Engine/VM Instances/cloud-shell/three dots on the right/View logs

 ### References